HowardALandman/QTD/src/tdc7201/README.md

 The chip starts timing on a pulse on the START pin, and then can record timings for up to 5 pulses on the STOP pin.
 Allowed values are 1, 2, 3, 4, 5.
 The default is 1, which means the measurement will terminate as soon as a single STOP pulse is received.
+If `num_stop==3`, the measurement will terminate after recording 3 STOP pulses or after timing out, whichever comes first.
 * `clock_cntr_stop = N` - If N is non-zero, the chip will ignore STOP pulses for N clock cycles after START.
 * `clock_cntr_ovf = N` - The chip will end measurement ("time out" or "clock counter overflow") after N clock cycles even if `num_stop` STOP pulses have not been received.
 Default (and maximum) is 65535 = 0xFFFF.